jamii/jamii.github.com/_drafts/relational-ui.markdown

 Bear in mind also that this is recalculating the UI for each tab from scratch on each event.
 The UI calculation is built up entirely out of simple joins so in theory it should be easy to maintain incrementally.

 I also tested how the server scales with multiple sessions connected.
-These times the total time spent in server code when adding the 201st todo and updating every client (mean of 100 runs).
+This table shows the total time taken by the server to add the 201st todo and update every client (mean of 100 runs).

 | tabs | time (ms) |
 |-------|-----------|